SynAckPwn23/Reef-Logger/README.md

 Measurements are saved locally in the data.json file.
 You can manually edit or clear this file to reset the dataset.

 ## 📌 Notes
+This app was developed for **personal use** on my local network to monitor and manage my own reef aquarium.
-This is a local-only version (not intended to be exposed on internet for obvious reason); it does not use a database.
+This is a **local-only** version and **not intended to be exposed on the Internet** for security reasons.
+- Data is stored locally in a JSON file; no database is used.
+- The application is easily extendable with:
+  - user authentication
+  - database integration (e.g., SQLite, PostgreSQL)
+  - RESTful APIs
-Easily extendable with authentication, database integration, REST API, advanced charting (e.g., Chart.js), etc.
+  - advanced charting libraries (e.g., Chart.js)
+  - email alerts, threshold warnings, etc.

 ## 🙌 Contributions
 Pull requests, bug reports, and feature suggestions are welcome!